LuhaSoft/scopeio/README.md

 # scopeio
 Small utility to get screen dumps and measured data from Rigol DS1054 oscilloscope, using vxi11 software transport over Ethernet.
+Controlling the oscilloscope is possible, so any gui could be build over the vxi11 transport, but for now this is just a command line tool.

 # How it works